hhandika/stats-from-scratch/README.md

 # Statistics from Scratch
 This is my pandemic mood-driven project aimed for teaching myself the fundamental of statistics.
 The goal is to implement statistical computation in multiple programming languages that I am comfortable on using.
 There is no deadline when I will finish it.
 There is no guarantee I will finish it either.
 Despite my selfish motivation, I do hope that this library will serve these purposes:
-1. A reference for other people who interested on learning statistics through code.
-2. A reference for those who already knew statistics but don't know how to implement it in code.
-3. As a teaching material, at least for me.
+1. As a teaching material, at least for me.
 Other people are also welcome to use it.
+2. A reference for other people who interested on learning statistics through code.
+3. A code reference for those who already knew statistics.

 Of course, I will be grateful if it can be used beyond what I layout above.